Labor Market Information for Job Seekers and Students

 Job seekers and students can use the resources below to pursue occupations that are in demand in their area.

-- The EDD Data Library and Employment Projections webpage contains occupational data that can be filtered, sorted, and exported by area or job openings.
+• The EDD Open Data Portal and Employment Projections webpage contains occupational data that can be filtered, sorted, and exported by area or job openings.

 The middle-skill occupations are listed by Regional Planning Units.
 Select a region to see the top five in-demand middle-skill occupations, along with the number of projected openings and the median annual wages.
 Middle-skill occupations require either some college, postsecondary non-degree award, associate’s degree, or on-the-job training.